eramons/techblog/content/post/kubernetes_cluster.md

 There are many different kinds of persistent volumes for K8s.
 One of them is a NFS server.

-### 9.1 Pre-condition

-* Set up a NFS share
+### 9.1 Set up a NFS share

 Setting up the NFS share on the Synology NAS was quite straightforward.

-_The instructions for setting up nfs, either on a NAS or on another server, are out of the scope of this post._

 ### 9.2 Install nfs-common